Azure/container-actions/docker-login/README.md

 # Log in to a container registry
-This repository contains GitHub Actions to [log in to a private container registry](https://docs.docker.com/engine/reference/commandline/login/) such as [Azure Container registry](https://azure.microsoft.com/en-us/services/container-registry/).
+Use this GitHub Action to [log in to a private container registry](https://docs.docker.com/engine/reference/commandline/login/) such as [Azure Container registry](https://azure.microsoft.com/en-us/services/container-registry/).
 Once login is done, the next set of actions in the workflow can perform tasks such as building, tagging and pushing containers.

 ```yaml
 - uses: azure/container-actions/docker-login@master